 Chris Hutley-Hurst is a U.K.-qualified European counsel based in the London office.
-Mr. Hutley-Hurst advises on a range of corporate tax matters, with an emphasis on tax controversy, mergers and acquisitions, and VAT.
+Mr. Hutley-Hurst advises on a range of corporate tax matters, with an emphasis on tax controversy (both domestic and complex cross-border disputes), mergers and acquisitions, and VAT.
 He represents a broad range of clients, including financial institutions and multinational corporations.

 Mr. Hutley-Hurst was named as a leading U.K. tax controversy lawyer in International Tax Review’s Tax Controversy Leaders Guide 2013 and is a member of the VAT Practitioners’ Group.